 - 2 teaspoons vanilla

-Bake 1 hour or until center is almost set.
-Run a knife around rim of pan to loosen cake.
-Cool on rack and then chill overnight.
+- Bake for 1 hour or until the center is almost set.
+Run a knife around the rim of the pan to loosen the cake.
+Cool on a rack and then chill overnight.

-Remove rim after chilling.
+- Remove the rim after chilling.
 Garnish as desired (I used whipped cream and mini Oreos)

 Recipe adapted from Philadelphia Cream Cheese.